MarcLoupias/memo-dev/languages/javascript/tools/tools-semantic-release.md

 `npm i -g semantic-release-cli`

-Execute the CLI and answer the questions.
+Execute the CLI with `semantic-release-cli setup` and answer the questions.

 ## configuration